-Akko Israel is a unique, ancient-modern city in the north of Israel.
+Akko Israel is an ancient-modern port city in the north of Israel.

-Akko has ancient roots and is mentioned in the Bible.
 But its main claim to fame is having been the Crusader capital of the Holy Land for 100 years when Jerusalem was in Muslim control.
+The original Crusader name was St. Jean d'Acre, or Acre for short.

-Besides Crusader ruins, there are remnants from the Turkish rule.
-Wander around the port and see the fisherman plying their trade, Its fun to browse and shop at the local shuk.
+Wandering around the port and seeing the fisherman plying their trade is a must in Akko.
+Its fun to browse and shop at the local shuk.

 And when you get tired, stop and enjoy some of the best Arab cuisine in Israel.